 A firewall monitors network traffic, while an intrusion detection system identifies malicious activities.

-To conclude, not all smart devices compromise privacy.
-You should explore innovations that prioritize user security, such as services designed with privacy-preserving features, giving consumers options that align with their commitment to maintaining control over their personal data.
+To conclude, not all smart devices carry privacy risks.
+You should explore innovations that prioritise user security, such as services designed with privacy-preserving features, giving consumers options that align with their commitment to maintaining control over their personal data.

 It is imperative to take charge of your digital privacy with practical steps.
 Utilize reputable password managers, regularly update device settings, and stay informed about the latest security measures, such as encryption.
 By adopting these practices, readers can fortify their smart ecosystems against potential privacy breaches.